leonkosak/hetzner-k3s-ha-cluster-dedicated-workers/README.md

 **General recommendations for OS on nodes**

 - Use MicroOS for clusters where is no Rancher installed if possible.
-Otherwise use Leap (or Tumbleweed).
+Otherwise use Tumbleweed (or Leap).
 - Use Elemental for management cluster (Rancher) if possible.
 Otherwise use MicroOS (cluster created by Kube-Hetzner), because for management cluster there is no need for physical servers.
 MicroOS nodes can be replaced later with Elemental.